v3project/app-v3-shop/README.md

 COMPOSER_HOME=.composer php composer.phar create-project --prefer-dist --stability=dev v3project/app-v3-shop demo.ru
 # Going into the project folder
 cd demo.ru
-# Run the command to initialize the project, the installer executable file and the necessary rights to the directory
-php yii cms/init

 #Edit the file to access the database, it is located at common/config/db.php